Atokulus/LANstack/README.md

 # Bastli LANstack
-LANstack by Bastli is an *interactive seat map and floor plan web application for LAN partys*.
-It tries to become a full fledged platform for our next LAN parties.
+LANstack by Bastli is an *interactive seat map and floor plan web application for LAN parties*.
+It tries to become a full fledged platform in the long run.

 ![Alt text](/public/lanstack-screenshot.PNG?raw=true "Screenshot of LANstack webinterface.")